 You can complete your passport individually or with your line manager, or another person, if you would like support.
 Existing staff members should complete this as soon as possible, and ideally before health and wellbeing conversations with their line managers / supervisors, such as in preparation for their appraisal or at a supervision session.

-New starters should aim to submit this within 2- weeks of their start date, and ideally make any Access to Work grant applications before being six weeks in post.
+New starters should aim to submit this within 2 weeks of their start date, and ideally make any Access to Work grant applications before being six weeks in post.
 If you miss this deadline, there will be no consequence for you, it just affects the amount the government will fund.

 You will not be disadvantaged sharing any information, it will be an opportunity for your line manager / supervisor to learn how to best support you and put in place changes so that you can thrive at work.
 It can be updated at any time and changes should be recorded on page 10 of the passport.